Architecture of Mongolia: Imperial period

 The remains of the Mongol Empire capital, Karakorum, were first rediscovered and studied by S. V. Kiselev.
 Karakorum, in the Orkhon River valley, was founded by Genghis Khan in 1220 as a military centre; in 15 years, it also became an administrative and cultural centre of the empire.

 The Tumen Amugulang palace (palace of the Great Khan) was in the centre of the city.
 Based on the records of William of Rubruck, most scholars believe that a silver, tree-shaped fountain stood in front of the palace; however, according to others the fountain was inside the palace.
 According to Rubruck, four silver lions stood at the foot of the Silver Tree and fermented mare's milk (airag, a favourite Mongol drink) flowed from their mouths.
 Four golden serpents twined around the tree.

 Wine ran from the mouth of one serpent, airag from the second serpent, mead from the third and rice wine from the fourth.
 At the top of the tree, an angel blew a bugle.
 The tree's branches, leaves and fruits were made of silver.
 It was designed by a captive sculptor, William of Paris.
 The khan sat on a throne in the north end of the yard, in front of the palace.
 Excavations partially confirmed the description, and the buildings were heated by smoke pipes installed under the floors.
 The khan's palace was built on a .2475 ha platform.

 Genghis Khan's son, Ögedei, ordered his brothers, sons and other princes to build palaces in Karakorum.
 The city contained Buddhist temples, Christian churches and Muslim mosques.
 There were sculptures of tortoises at each gate of the four-sided, walled city.
 Steles on the tortoises' backs were topped with beacons for travellers in the steppe.
-Karakorun's construction was supervised by Otchigin, youngest brother of Genghis Khan.
+Karakorum's construction was supervised by Otchigin, youngest brother of Genghis Khan.

 Other cities and palaces existed throughout Mongolia during the 13th and 14th centuries.
 Best-studied are the ruins of Palace Aurug, near Kerulen, and the cities of Hirhira and Kondui in the trans-Baikal region.
 The latter two indicate that cities developed not only around the khans' palaces but also around the homes of other nobility; Hirhira developed around the residence of Juchi-Khasar.
 The Mongolian nobility, dissatisfied with temporary residences, began to build luxurious palaces.
 The palace in Hirhira was inside a citadel.
 The palace in Kondui was built on a platform surrounded by double-tiered terraces, pavilions and pools.
 The archeological excavations revealed evidence of burning; all three cities fell during the late 14th century, when the Chinese army raided the region and looted the cities.
 Karakorum, destroyed in 1380, never restored its previous glory.
 Wars waged by China continued from 1372 to 1422, halting Mongolia's cultural progress during the imperial period.
 The region experienced a dark age until the second half of the 16th century, when a renaissance began.